lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The *fix temp/berendsen* rescales the
-    velocities of the atoms to force the temperature of the system to reach the desired value of 1 K, and the shake algorithm is used in order to maintain the shape of the water molecules.
+    velocities of the atoms to force the temperature of the system to reach the desired value of 1 K, and the SHAKE algorithm is used in order to maintain the shape of the water molecules.

 ..  container:: justify